Cameron-FM/pal-cop/readme.md

 # Palace Cop Bot
-I forked this from eric-levinson and tweeked it for a UK version
+I forked this from eric-levinson and tweeked it for a UK version and wrote this readme :)

 1. Change your details in the user.js